Hazmat basics: 10 straightforward answers for firefighter response

 The third tier of hazmat education for firefighters is the technician level.

-Requiring more hands-on training and the use of increased protection and identification equipment; a hazmat technician is capable of safely and appropriately interacting with a chemical breech.
-They initiate positive identification, risk/benefit analysis, mitigation and containment tactics, as well as presenting recommendations for a final strategic resolution.
+Requiring more hands-on training and the use of increased protection and identification equipment; a hazmat technician is capable of safely and appropriately interacting with a chemical breach.
+They initiate positive identification, risk/benefit analysis, mitigation and containment tactics, as well as present recommendations for a final strategic resolution.